-In the end, I was looking at approximately $1,267.18 to overhaul the plumbing fixtures at my first property (assuming I did all the installation myself).
-I’m not sure what plumbers in Los Angeles or elsewhere charge, but it would add significantly to the overall bill.
+Ultimately, I looked at approximately $1,267.18 to overhaul the plumbing fixtures at my first property (assuming I did all the installation myself).
+I'm not sure what plumbers in Los Angeles or elsewhere charge, but it would add significantly to the overall bill.

-According to energy.gov, the savings from these new plumbing fixtures should be anywhere from 25% – 60%.
-In my situation, I’ve been saving $300 – $400 per year since I made these improvements, which means it will take approximately four years for this initial investment to pay for itself, and then proceed to put another $300 – $400 of unwasted money back into my pocket each year (and possibly even more, assuming the cost of water continues to rise).
+According to energy.gov, the savings from these new plumbing fixtures should range from 25% to 60%.
+In my situation, I've been saving $300 – $400 per year since I made these improvements, which means it will take approximately four years for this initial investment to pay for itself, and then proceed to put another $300 – $400 in unwasted money back into my pocket each year (and possibly even more, assuming the cost of water continues to rise).

 Again, given that water in my town is relatively cheap, this isn't necessarily a “jaw-dropping” cost savings, but I still think it was a worthwhile investment.
 Even though the payoff will be slow in my situation, there will eventually be a substantial payoff – and assuming I hold onto these properties for the next couple of decades (which I intend to), it's a benefit I will continue to realize for many years into the future.

-And again, keep in mind – if my properties were in a more expensive water market, my savings would be MUCH more significant each year and this upfront cost would easily pay for itself in less than a year’s time — with a permanent savings of this same, higher amount every year thereafter.
+And again, keep in mind – if my properties were in a more expensive water market, my savings would be MUCH more significant each year, and this upfront cost would easily pay for itself in less than a year — with a permanent savings of this same, higher amount every year after that.

-It’s also worth noting that with the replacement of these plumbing fixtures, landlords will eliminate leaky faucets throughout their buildings, which is another overlooked cost that can waste an unbelievable amount of water and money every year.
+It’s also worth noting that with replacing these plumbing fixtures, landlords will eliminate leaky faucets throughout their buildings, which is another overlooked cost that can waste an unbelievable amount of water and money every year.

-Here’s how I see it… if a property already has fairly recent plumbing fixtures installed in their buildings, or if the building was constructed within the last quarter-century (with plumbing fixtures manufactured after 1992), the cost of buying new toilets, faucets and shower heads simply for the purpose of improved water efficiency will be notably more difficult (though not necessarily impossible) to justify.
+Here's how I see it… if a property already has fairly recent plumbing fixtures installed in its buildings, or if the building was constructed within the last quarter-century (with plumbing fixtures manufactured after 1992), the cost of buying new toilets, faucets, and showerheads simply for improved water efficiency will be notably more difficult (though not necessarily impossible) to justify.

 Otherwise, for real estate investors who own older properties with older fixtures (which accounts for MANY of the rental properties currently on the market) — it should be fairly easy to justify investing in some updated plumbing fixtures that will waste less water and save substantial amounts of money in the long run.